 One of the William Shakespeare purists who criticized this shorn-down version of the play was Ethel Barrymore, who complained that it wasn't as faithful as the stage version produced on Broadway in 1922, in which her brother John Barrymore played Hamlet.
-Ethel Barrymore was the presenter of the Best Picture Oscar at the Academy Awards that year and was visibly shaken when she read out Laurence Olivier's name as the winner.
+Ethel Barrymore was the presenter of the Best Picture Oscar at the Academy Awards that year and was visibly shaken when she read out Sir Laurence Olivier's name as the winner.

-When the movie was released, Laurence Olivier said it had been filmed in black and white for artistic reasons.
+When the movie was released, Sir Laurence Olivier said it had been filmed in black and white for artistic reasons.
 The true reason, as he later admitted, was that "I was in the middle of a furious row with Technicolor".

 Greatly influenced by the inventive camera effects that Orson Welles and Gregg Toland pioneered in Citizen Kane (1941), and by the psychological reinterpretations of the play that were being floated at the time.

-Because they wanted to aim at a wider public in Hamlet (1948) than they had in Henry V (1944), Sir Laurence Olivier and text adaptor Alan Dent modernized and/or clarified several obscure phrases in the play: "The cock, that is the trumpet to the morn" became "The cock, that is the herald to the morn", "recks not his own rede" became "minds not his own creed", "In the same figure, like the King that's dead" became "in the same figure, like the dead King Hamlet", and "It may be, very like" became "It may be, very likely", among others.
+Because they wanted to aim at a wider public in this movie than they had in Henry V (1944), Sir Laurence Olivier and text adaptor Alan Dent modernized and/or clarified several obscure phrases in the play: "The cock, that is the trumpet to the morn" became "The cock, that is the herald to the morn", "recks not his own rede" became "minds not his own creed", "In the same figure, like the King that's dead" became "in the same figure, like the dead King Hamlet", and "It may be, very like" became "It may be, very likely", among others.

 The supporting character of Ophelia Frump in The Addams Family (1964), played by Carolyn Jones in a dual role with Morticia Addams, is a specific spoof of Jean Simmons' Ophelia from this movie version of Hamlet.

 The play probably opened no later than 1601 in London, with William Shakespeare himself playing the part of the Ghost and Richard Burbage playing Hamlet.
-It was first published in 1602 with the title "The Tragical History of Hamlet Prince of Denmark," but that version was probably based on reports of speeches as delivered on stage, and bears little resemblance to modern versions.
+It was first published in 1602 with the title "The Tragical History of Hamlet Prince of Denmark", but that version was probably based on reports of speeches as delivered on-stage, and bears little resemblance to modern versions.
 Modern texts are based more on the second version published in 1604 and a version published in 1623, each containing lines not in the other's text.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

-The final scene to be filmed was the famous shot of Laurence Olivier jumping off a high tower onto Claudius and killing him, because it was considered to be so dangerous that it was feared that Olivier would injure himself too badly performing the stunt to film any other scenes.
+The final scene to be filmed was the famous shot of Sir Laurence Olivier jumping off a high tower onto Claudius and killing him, because it was considered to be so dangerous that it was feared that Olivier would injure himself too badly performing the stunt to film any other scenes.
 Olivier emerged uninjured from the leap, but the stuntman doubling as Claudius was knocked out from the impact and lost two teeth.